A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Results

 \subsection{Variation in constitutive law}

 In this section, we vary the constitutive law in the valve.
+We test with a linear law and laws with half and double the experimentally measured exponential rates.
+A comparison of these curves is shown in Figure \ref{constitutive_comparison.pdf}.
 First, we apply a linear law to show where the model maintains its performance and where it fails, relative to a model with a more realistic constitutive law.
 Results with this constitutive law are meant to serve as a ``negative example'', and illustrate why nonlinear behavior is required for robust valve function.
 We replace equation \eqref{exponential_law} with the linear law

 The value of tensions for strains lower than $E_{c}$ and $E_{r}$ is greater than the standard model, equal at the strains $E_{c}$ and $E_{r}$, and lower for strains larger than $E_{c}$ and $E_{r}$.
 This creates a lower mean tangent modulus at the predicted strains $E_{c}$ and $E_{r}$.
 The mean circumferential tangent modulus is $1.66 \cdot 10^{7}$ dynes/cm$^{2}$, the mean radial tangent modulus is $ 4.75 \cdot 10^{5}$ dynes/cm$^{2}$, and the ratio of the means is approximately 35.
 These moduli are approximately one order of magnitude lower than the tangent moduli of the standard model.